What Do Programmers Do, Anyway?

 Computer programmers can also design video, online and mobile games.
 Each game includes millions of lines of code, complex storylines and well-developed characters.

-The more inviting the game, the more players it attracts, as Derald Wise ’14 learned.
+The more inviting the game, the more players it attracts, as Derald Wise ’14 '18G learned.
 While Wise was in the Army, he got the chance to put his programming skills to the test.
 “The military was starting to use a First Person Shooter video game called ‘Virtual Battle Space 2,’ to help train soldiers and Marines for combat.
 Though still a relatively new concept, I was offered a job developing scenarios for the military as a game developer,” he said.

 Besides using coding skills to create games, computer programmers can use their expertise to develop web sites.
-As is the case of Araxie Yeretsian.

-Web developers like Yeretsian are responsible for the overall look and functionality of the sites that people visit, overseeing design as well as technical elements, including speed and how much traffic the site can handle.
+Web developers are responsible for the overall look and functionality of the sites that people visit, overseeing design as well as technical elements, including speed and how much traffic the site can handle.

 Computer programmers usually work within IT departments, but they also have the flexibility to telecommute and do freelance work.
 You’ll find computer programmers in a multitude of industries, including healthcare, finance, government, defense, retail, science, education, business and entertainment.